Ekhart86/selenide-cucumber-allure/README.md

 It is possible to set either the exact number of streams or unlimited.

 ![Parallel](https://user-images.githubusercontent.com/25115868/91717205-b193d280-eb99-11ea-8c89-1557d98a55b5.PNG)

-It is also possible to pass commands to run in parallel via CLI maven

-**mvn clean test -Dparallel=methods -DthreadCount=2**

 Parallel execution is possible only at the level of script files.